vibrant-data-labs/openmappr-OLD/README.md

 openmappr_web_1             ./run_docker_mode.sh             Up      0.0.0.0:8080->8080/tcp
 ```

 If the state is __Up__ for all the services, it means your setup is running fine.
-You should be able to access the web-server by opening the web browser and navigating to `http://localhost:8080`
+You should be able to access the web-server.
+Launch openMappr by opening a web browser and navigating to `http://localhost:8080`
+then enter `user@mappr.io`  `woot`

+If you are running it locally, if you close the Terminal window, it will shut down openMappr.
+To run again in the future, just a) make sure Docker is running, b) open the Terminal, type `docker-compose up`, and c) open a web browswer and type `http://localhost:8080`

 ## Useful Docker Compose Commands